Good Faith Compliance

 AI compliance trends

-ABA and professional guidance
+professional guidance

-HITL and human-in-the-loop oversight
+HITL and DHITL oversight

-Risk mitigation
+risk mitigation

-Predictions and early warning signals
+predictions and early warning signals

-Practical steps organizations can take now
+practical steps organizations can take now

-It keeps organizations informed, current, and better prepared as the AI governance environment continues to mature.
+The Practical AI Brief keeps organizations informed, current, and better prepared as the AI governance environment matures.

 Implementing AI Governance Step by Step